pupperpowell/supersluggers/README.md

 4. A season's worth of games is simulated using player stats and a bit of random chance, with teams playing in a round-robin tournament.

-5. At the end of the season, the top four teams (drafting agents) survive to the next generation:
+5. At the end of the season, the top three agents survive to the next generation:

-   - The #1 team has four children
-   - Teams #2-4 each have one child
-   - These children have slightly mutated neural networks
+   - They create three new agents with slightly mutated weights
+   - One agent with random weights plays every round

 6. The draft and simulation process repeats for multiple generations.